 - Offer free food

 - Invest in education and health

 - Tell them a timeline for raises

-1. Say thank you The easiest, least expensive way to motivate workers is often overlooked -- saying thank you.
-"A lot of business owners take their employees for granted," Hess says.
-"A sincere 'job well done' is a small price to pay for that extra bit of effort that makes all the difference."
+The easiest, least expensive way to motivate workers is often overlooked — saying thank you.
+“A lot of business owners take their employees for granted,” Hess says.
+“A sincere ‘job well done’ is a small price to pay for that extra bit of effort that makes all the difference.”